 • Full postal address

-• All figure legends (if applicable)
+• All figure captions

-• All tables (including title, description, footnotes) uploaded individually
+• All tables (including title, description, footnotes)

-• Manuscript has been spell-checked and grammar-checked
+• Manuscript has been 'spell-checked' and 'grammar-checked'

-• References are in the correct format for this journal (AMA 10)
+• References are in the correct format for this journal

 • All references mentioned in the Reference list are cited in the text, and vice versa

-• Permission has been obtained for use of copyrighted material from other sources (including the Web)
+• Permission has been obtained for use of copyrighted material from other sources (including the Internet)

-For any further information please visit our customer support site at http://support.elsevier.com.Failure to comply with any or all of these guidelines could result in rejection of an otherwise acceptable paper.
+For any further information please visit our customer support site at http://support.elsevier.com.

 At the time you submit the revised version of your article, please compose a question for which your paper's subject, topic or title is an answer.
 We will take your question, attach your paper's web address, and use it for social media promotion on Twitter.
 See example, below: Author composed question: How common are adverse events after corticosteroid treatment?

-The final product, the question and the shortened web address, is the message we will promote on Twitter, to boost awareness and drive traffic to the published content.
-What you will see on Twitter:How common are adverse events after corticosteroid treatment? http://bit.ly/sFmbgF
+The answer is the author's paper, "Incidence and US Costs of Corticosteroid-Associated Adverse Events: A Systematic Literature Review," which the Clinical Therapeutics editorial office will translate to a bit.ly URL, http://bit.ly/sFmbgF (a shortened web address) and attach it to the question:The final product, the question and the shortened web address, is the message we will promote on Twitter, to boost awareness and drive traffic to the published content.
+What you will see on Twitter:

 Use of the Digital Object Identifier

 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes.
 Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.
-The correct format for citing a DOI is shown as follows (example taken from a document in the journal Physics Letters B):
+Example of a correctly given DOI (in URL format; here an article in the journal Physics Letters B):

-One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author or a link will be provided in the e-mail so that authors can download the files themselves.
-Elsevier now provides authors with PDF proofs which can be annotated; for this you will need to download Adobe Reader version 7 (or higher) available free from http://get.adobe.com/reader.
-Instructions on how to annotate PDF files will accompany the proofs (also given online).
-The exact system requirements are given at the Adobe site: http://www.adobe.com/products/reader/systemreqs.
 If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Elsevier in an e-mail.
 Please list your corrections quoting line number.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail.
+If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
-We will do everything possible to get your article published quickly and accurately - please let us have all your corrections within 48 hours.
+We will do everything possible to get your article published quickly and accurately.
 It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
-Note that Elsevier may proceed with the publication of your article if no response is received.